EMIR Reporting of the ‘Stock Split’ Corporate Event

 4. What notional value to report?
 Notional values of ‘0’ should not be used.
 Rather, ensure the notional value represents the updated or new terms after the relevant corporate event.

-In addition to the above steps and information being necessary for entry into the trade repository system, Table 12 of ESMA’s Final Report shows the way stock splits (or change in nominal value) should be reported:
+In addition to the above steps and information being necessary for entry into the trade repository system, Table 12 of ESMA’s Final Report shows the way stock splits (or changes in nominal value) should be reported:

 • Business Event → Corporate Action (assuming the corporate action has happened within the underlying instrument/issuer).